 1900 Skirts – The Trumpet or Tulip Skirts

 At the start of the century, the very full skirt of the 1890s had given way to the narrow Trumpet skirt with a flared hem.
 The trumpet skirt fit close around the hip and down to the knee where it then flared out from the shin down in 5-7 gores.
 It was flat in the front with a train in the back for ease of walking.
 The hem experimented with narrow pleats to add even more fullness.

 The tulip skirt was another name for skirts of this decade, but were less extreme.
 The Tulip had the same smooth over the hip curve with a gradual flare that began at the thigh and flowed down to a fuller hemline.

-Walking skirts, often had box pleats or side gathers, to add more volume around the hip, for comfort and movability.
+Walking skirts often had box pleats or side gathers, to add more volume around the hip for comfort and mobility.
 The lower classes, working classes, and country women preferred the relaxed tulip and walking skirts over the fussy Trumpet.
-Real skirts never looked as extreme as illustrations suggest.
+Real skirts never looked as extreme as illustrations suggested.

 1904 – Gored and Circular Skirts

-Gores of 7-11 (or more, or less) were the most common for dressy or walking enables.
-The gores were narrow at the waist and expanded to the floor creating a very full yet remarkably light skirt.
+Between 7 and 11 gores (or more, or less) were the most common for dressy or walking enables.
+The gores were narrow at the waist and expanded to the floor, creating a very full yet remarkably light skirt.
 The addition of pleats on the lower half added weight and movement.

 In 1905 the circular skirt, cut all in one piece, was the fullest of the skirts at both the waist and hem.